 Once it is done, switch off the heat and stir in the cardamom powder. (taste the pudding and only if the sweetener is required, add it at this point) Cool the oats completely.
-Decant the cooled oats, almond meal and mango pulp into a mixing bowl and whisk well (I almost always blend the mixture to have a smooth consistency, that of a pudding)
+Decant the cooled contents into a mixing bowl and whisk well (I almost always blend the mixture to have a smooth consistency, that of a pudding)

-Pour the pudding into glasses and chill it for at least 3 – 4 hours.
+Pour the pudding into individual glasses and chill for at least 3 – 4 hours.
 Served chilled, topped with diced mangoes and garnished with nuts of your choice.
 Enjoy!

 Serves – 4